KauanAg-devs/gmailandLinkedin-bot/README.md

   •  A person on LinkedIn in whose connections You are interested `search_query`

   Make sure that the target person allowed to browse their contacts.
 One can disable that in the profile settings.
   You have to find a person who allowed his / her contacts to be browsed.
+The link to the list of the person's connections must be clickable on their profile.

   •  Your custom message (without greating, the greating is included in the code!) `message.txt`